FCA rewrites fund supermarket rules

-LONDON The Financial Conduct Authority (FCA) is rewriting the rules on how fund supermarkets operate to make it easier for investors to compare the costs of buying savings products from them.
+LONDON Britain's financial watchdog is rewriting the rules on how fund supermarkets operate to make it easier for investors to compare the costs of buying savings products from them.

 Investment managers typically pay fund supermarkets for the right to list their products on a platform, usually a website.